jurriaan/aico/docs/addon_refine.md

-# Feature: Refining Responses (Addon)
+# Addon: Refine

-The `refine` addon allows you to rewrite a specific conversational turn or code generation step without resetting the entire session.
+The `refine` addon allows you to rewrite a specific conversational turn without resetting the entire session.
 It works by forking the session, rewinding to the target point, generating a new response based on your critique, and surgically splicing it back into the main history.

+> **Note**: This addon requires `jq` to be installed on your system.

 ## 1. Setup